The promise of motion control

 After my rant about the depiction of globally destructive forces of Evil in video game plots, I should like to turn my attention to the other side of the ancient coin: the Good.
 That’s right, I’m sick of that too.
 I am sick of the way in which the depiction of the Good Guys in the majority of games, movies and popular novels, usually serves to reaffirm people’s faith in figures of authority.

-Let me ask you a question: you know how at the end of a story, after the hero defeats an evil, all-mighty villain, in a lengthy battle that completely obliterates several city blocks or maybe even Paris, just before the credits start rolling, a fleet of cop cars swarm onto the scene? → All you need is read.
+Let me ask you a question: you know how at the end of a story, after the hero defeats an evil, all-mighty villain, in a lengthy battle that completely obliterates several city blocks or maybe even Paris, just before the credits start rolling, a fleet of cop cars swarm onto the scene? → Disaster Readport

 I’m so sick of Evil, I could murder an innocent child! — Part Un

 This post, like all of my ramblings, has to do with specific complaints about videogame plots and story premises in general.
 (Don’t worry, I’ll try to keep the use of the word ‘narrative’ to a minimum.)
 First, on my list of narrative annoyances: Evil.
 As the title of this piece suggests I’m sick of it.
 Every game, (and movie, or popular novel) it seems, features some sort of an ancient, newly discovered, supra-galactic, underground, Mayan, divine, satanic, it-was-man, undead, insectoid, magic, mechanical, cybernetic, EVIL force, character, or organization bent on destroying everything in existence.
 Worlds, galaxies, universes and parallel universes are ceaselessly under threat of obliteration.
-Existence as any one has ever known it or imagined it is constantly in jeopardy from some conscious Agent of Doom. → Game is dead.
-Game remains dead.
-And we have killed it.
+Existence as any one has ever known it or imagined it is constantly in jeopardy from some conscious Agent of Doom. → Read more?
+No, I’ll read it all.

 GTAIV perfectly captures look and feel of fictitious city